 Dumpster diver

 But hold on.
-Although dumpster diving is not illegal according to the laws of the United States and those of the 50 states, you have to find out if there are laws in your local county, town or city that limits the activity.
+Although dumpster diving is not illegal according to the laws of the United States and those of the 50 states, you have to find out if there are laws in your local county, town, or city that limit the activity.

 Look up the ordinances and local laws on the internet by googling your municipality or county and adding the word “ordinances.”
 Alternatively, you can visit the local library or court secretariat in your neighborhood.